CodeMouse92/no-monster-minecraft/README.md

 ![Wither Skeleton Skull](img/wither_skeleton_skull.png)

-### Blast Furnace
+### Smelting & Blasting

-To preserve some challenge of obtaining materials previously only available as hostile mob drops, I've chosen to require use of a blast furnace.
+To preserve some challenge of obtaining materials previously only available as hostile mob drops, I've chosen to require use of a blast furnace on a few of these.
 Presumably, it's the high temperature that transforms the materials.

 #### Blaze Powder

-Blasting nether quartz yields blaze powder.
+Smelting or blasting nether quartz yields blaze powder.

 ![Blaze Powder](img/blaze_powder.png)